sampsyo/cs6120/content/blog/2019-09-25-run-bril-on-raspberry-pi-natively.md

 variable.
 It will only increase the stack size by 16 bytes if there is no enough space.

-For example, the following Bril program
+For example, the following Bril program:

 ```
 main {